leiresanchezp/Research-Internship-in-Astrophysics-Unizar-/README.md

 - 'practicas_y6_gold_metacal.ipynb': Contains the study and comparisson between DES Y6 Gold and DES Y3 Metacal.
 - 'xmatch_y6_gold.ipynb': Contains the code used in Python for the cross-match between DES DR2 and DES Y6 Gold.
 - 'unir_xmatch.ipynb': Contains the code used to merge every file generated in 'xmatch_y6_gold.ipynb'

+---

+## Data access

+- For DES DR2 and DESI LS DR10 catalogues, I downloaded the data from D. Fernández-Gil's GitHub repository: https://github.com/davfer12/Detection-of-an-orthogonal-alignment-between-parsec-scale-AGN-jets-and-their-host-galaxies
+- For DES Y3 Metacal catalogue, I downloaded the data from the CosmoHub repository.
+- For DES Y6 Gold catalogue, I downloaded the data from the DES Data Release File Server: https://desdr-server.ncsa.illinois.edu/despublic/y6a2_files/y6_gold/